webhintio/hint/packages/sonarwhal/docs/contributor-guide/how-to/parser.md

 The way `parser`s receive and share information is via events.
 To access a resource the parser needs to subscribe in the `constructor` to one or more events.
-In most cases you will subscribe to one of the `*fetch::end` events, like `fetch::end`.
-Because the `fetch::end` event is emitted for different type of resources, you need to check first if you can understand it.
-A good approach would be:
+In most cases you will subscribe to one of the `fetch::end::<resource-type>` events, like `fetch::end::script`.

-1. check first the `mediaType` of the response (`fetchEndEvent.response.mediaType`)
-2. use a schema to validate if `json`, `xml` or something similar
-3. parse it somehow (E.g.: for `javascript` using something like `ESTree` to validate)

 Once you have analyzed the resource, the way to share information is via events (custom or not):